 The above approach provides an object detection mechanism that is transition invariant and can automatically estimate the object scale by determining the optimal registration length.
 In order to detect an object with an unknown orientation, we performed the registration processes multiple times.
-In each registration process, we updated the states of the HSSM by increasing their predefined mean $s_g$ (Eq.
-26) by a certain degree, e.g., $\pi/4$ in the current implementation.
+In each registration process, we updated the states of the HSSM by increasing their predefined mean s_g (26) by a certain degree, for example, $\pi/4$ in the current implementation.
 This resulted in a total of eight registration processes per input image.
-Exhaustive search over these registration results then identified the orientation that gave the lowest registration cost.
-Furthermore, to determine the optimal combination of the object part scales without knowing the reference scale $\omega$ (Eq.
-31), we performed a multi-scale registration process by testing different values of the reference scale $\omega$ .
+A search over these registration results then identified the orientation that gave the lowest registration cost.
+Furthermore, to determine the optimal combination of the object part scales without knowing the reference scale ω (31), we performed a multiscale registration process by testing different values of the reference scale ω .